-The partial curl-up abdominal fitness test requires the subjects to perform as many sit ups as possible following a rate of one every three seconds.
+The partial curl-up abdominal fitness test requires the participants to perform as many sit ups as possible following a rate of one every three seconds.
 The following information describes the procedures as used in the Connecticut Physical Fitness Test.
 There is also a similar Curl Up test as part of the President's Challenge Fitness Awards.
 See the general guidelines for Abdominal Endurance Tests.

 purpose: The curl-up test measures abdominal strength and endurance, which is important in back support and core stability.

 equipment required: a flat, clean, cushioned surface, recording sheets, pen, and a metronome (or audio file, drums).
 We have an online sit-up metronome that you can use.
 A sit up beep test mp3 with the 1-in-3 sec cadence is also available for purchase.
 The sit-up track on the PACER cd is also at the same cadence.

 procedure: The starting position is lying on the back with the knees flexed and feet 12 inches from the buttocks.
 The feet cannot be held or rest against an object.
 The arms are extended and are rested on the thighs.
 The head is in a neutral position.
 The subject curls up with a slow controlled movement, until the student's shoulders come off the mat two inches, then back down again.
 One complete curl-up is completed every three seconds (1.5 seconds up and 1.5 seconds down, with no hesitation), and are continued until exhaustion (e.g. the subject cannot maintain the rhythm).
 There is no pause in the up or down position, the curl-ups should be continuous with the abdominal muscles engaged throughout.